AzonInc/Doorman/docs/en/changelog/firmware.md

 - **Configuration YAML Files Restructured**
    The configuration files have been reorganized to enhance modularity and enable support for additional host platforms in the future.

+### 🚨 Breaking Changes
+- **Ring to Open Function Button Toggle**
+   The new function button toggle is turned off by default.
+You'll need to enable it to restore the previous behavior.

 ## 2025.2.0
 ### 🚀 What's New?